 The vast majority of birds are diurnal, meaning that they are active during the day and sleep at night.
-On the other hand, nocturnal birds stay awake at night to hunt, fly and socialize.
+On the other hand, to answer the question, “Do birds fly at night?”, nocturnal birds stay awake at night to hunt, fly and socialize.
 According to estimates, well over 70% of birds classify as diurnal, with the remaining 30% identified as nocturnal.
 Nocturnal birds come in a wide range of shapes, sizes, and dispositions, and live in myriad different environments.
 You can find them throughout the world and in a variety of habitats.
 While the vast majority hunt for prey, a few also forage for vegetation at night.
 In addition, those that breed in colonies may sing songs to each other until the early hours of the morning.
 If you stay up late, you could potentially see one of these nocturnal birds in flight.
 That said, what are some different birds that fly at night?

 In this article, we’ll discuss 6 different groups of nocturnal birds.
 We’ll explore where you can find these birds, what makes them unique, and why they stay active at night.
 That way, the next time you stay up late, maybe you’ll get a chance to spot one of these night flyers.
 So, get ready to take off, as we take a look at 6 birds that fly at night.

 The term nightjar refers to a group of 79 birds that fly at night or the hours around twilight.
+Their name is said to have come from the jarring noise that these birds flying at night.
+Thus, nightjar but originally from the European Nightjar.
 Nightjar also refers to an additional 10 species known more commonly as nighthawks in the Americas.
 Except for Antarctica and some inhospitable islands and habitats, you can find nightjars around the world.
 They prefer to live in grasslands with intermediate ground cover, as they typically build their nests on the ground.
 On average, most nightjars possess short legs and bills, but long wings, and dark, mottled plumage.
 Unlike most birds, which perch atop of a branch, some nightjars perch along a branch.
 This tactic helps to conceal them from predators during the day.
 At night and around twilight, nightjars get active and set off to hunt for insects, their primary prey.
 They hunt by sight and can catch insects in mid-air, which makes their nighttime flights all the more impressive.

 The killdeer is a species of plover commonly found throughout the United States, Mexico, and Canada.
 It gets its name from the distinctive, high-pitched vocalizations it makes, which can occasionally sound like the words “kill-deer.”
 They feature unique plumage, made up of a brown back, white belly, and two black bands across the breast.
 Killdeers live in varied environments depending on the season.
 While technically wading birds, killdeers do not necessarily spend all of their time near water.
 For example, although they often hang out in wetlands, during the breeding season, they build scrape nests in open fields.
 However, during the non-breeding season, you may see a killer alongside other birds that fly at night.
 They become active at night during the non-breeding to hunt for insects and forage for fruits and seeds.
 By hunting at night, they also gain the advantage of additional protection from predators.